Spring is Coming

 Keeping your insoles clean is essential for both hygiene and durability.
 For most Aetrex orthotics, a simple hand wash is all you need.
 Use a mild soap or detergent and a soft cloth or brush to gently scrub the surface.
 Rinse them thoroughly with cool water and, most importantly, let them air dry completely before putting them back in your shoes.
 Avoid putting them in the washing machine or dryer, as high heat can warp the materials and reduce their effectiveness.
 A little regular cleaning will keep them fresh and ready for action.

-When to Replace Your Insoles
+Signs It's Time to Replace Your Insoles

 Even the best insoles don’t last forever.
 Generally, you should plan on replacing your orthotics every 6 to 12 months, though this can vary based on your activity level and how frequently you wear them.
 A few tell-tale signs will let you know it’s time for a new pair.
 Look for visible signs of wear and tear, like cracks, flattened cushioning, or a compressed arch.
 The most important indicator, however, is how your feet feel.
 If your old aches and pains start to creep back in, it’s a clear signal that your insoles have lost their supportive qualities.
 You can use the Aetrex Orthotic Finder to easily find your next pair.